Hajj: Arafat

-On 9th Dhu al-Hijjah before noon, pilgrims arrive at Arafat, a barren and plain land some 20 km east of Mecca, where they stand in contemplative vigil: they offer supplications, repent on and atone for their past sins, and seek the mercy of God, and listen to the sermon from the Islamic scholars who deliver it from near Jabal al-Rahmah (The Mount of Mercy) from where Muhammad is said to have delivered his last sermon.
+On 9th Dhu'l-Hijja before noon, pilgrims arrive at Arafat, a barren and plain land some 20 km east of Mecca, where they stand in contemplative vigil: they offer supplications, repent on and atone for their past sins, and seek the mercy of God, and listen to the sermon from the Islamic scholars who deliver it from near Jabal al-Rahmah (The Mount of Mercy) from where Muhammad is said to have delivered his last sermon.
 Lasting from noon through sunset, this is known as 'standing before God' (wuquf), one of the most significant rites of Hajj.
 At Masjid al-Namirah, pilgrims offer noon and afternoon prayers together at noontime.
 A pilgrim's Hajj is considered invalid if they do not spend the afternoon on Arafat.